warpdotdev/workflows/README.md

 ### What Makes a Useful Workflow?
 A good workflow is one that includes a command with many flags or arguments or one that is hard to remember.

-Additionally, a workflow should include:
+Additionally, a workflow _must_ include:

-* A descriptive title that includes the name of the command.
+* A descriptive title that includes the name of the command--this is useful for improving the experience of searching for workflows in Warp or [commands.dev](https://www.commands.dev/).
+* A tag that accurately categorizes the workflows.
+We ask that you avoid many repetitive tags to improve searchability of workflows within Warp.
-* A description for the workflow and each of its argument, if applicable.
+* A description for the workflow and each of its arguments, if applicable.
 * A default value for each argument, if applicable.